Top of page

 • Classes you've taken so far to fulfill the major, including the semester and instructor's name (i.e., Creative Writing workshops and upper-level English literature classes), in the following format:

-• Spring 2021, ENGCW 272W-1 Introduction to Fiction Writing, Tiphanie Yanique
+• Spring 2024, ENGCW 272W-1 Introduction to Fiction Writing, Tiphanie Yanique

-2. A sample of your work in nonfiction OR any other genre, or a mixture of genres, but no more than 20 pages total; this may be several pieces.
+2. A sample of your work in nonfiction OR any other genre, or a mixture of genres, but no more than 20 pages total; this may include several pieces.
 Pages must be numbered.
 Prose should be double-spaced; poetry may be single-spaced.
 Playwriting and screenwriting submissions should be in the correct format for each genre.

-To be eligible for the Tom-Chris Allen Scholarship in Nonfiction, you must be either a Creative Writing major, or have taken an Emory Creative Writing Program nonfiction class within the past three years.
+To be eligible for the Tom-Chris Allen Scholarship in Nonfiction, you must be either a Creative Writing major or have taken an Emory Creative Writing Program nonfiction class within the past three years.

-(The scholarship is for 2023-2024, so graduating seniors are not eligible.)
+(This scholarship is for 2025-26, so graduating seniors are not eligible.)

 The Creative Writing Program, at its discretion, may divide the Tom-Chris Allen Scholarship in Nonfiction among two winners.